 Money is contributed to an FSA pre-tax and can be used for qualifying out-of-pocket healthcare, prescription drugs, dental, and vision expenses.
 Unlike the Health Savings Account, contribution amounts cannot be rolled over from year to year.

-All eligible expenses must be incurred by March 15, 2023, and submitted for reimbursement by March 31, 2023 to avoid losing the unused balance.
+All eligible expenses must be incurred from January 1, 2023-March 15, 2024, and submitted for reimbursement by March 31, 2024 to avoid losing the unused balance.

 Contributions cannot be changed throughout the year unless you have a qualifying event.